Reviewed by Dr Abbie Lam DVM

 Training your puppy to walk well on leash

 Loose-lead walking gives your puppy the freedom to explore while you train them not to pull.
-When your puppy is comfortable walking on a loose lead, try introducing them to different underfoot textures, such as grass, gravel, wood chips and so on.
+When your puppy is comfortable walking on a loose lead, try introducing them to different underfoot textures, such as grass, gravel and wood chips.
+Make sure your puppy’s parasite prevention is up to date before you go out exploring, and speak to your veterinarian about the vaccinations they need.

 Teaching your puppy how to heel